Measuring marketing performance

 Discrepancies in report data for marketing activities created in Shopify

-When you create a marketing activity in Shopify, and then view both Shopify reports and the related third-party reports, you might notice some differences.
+When you create a marketing activity in Shopify, you might notice some differences between the Shopify reports and related third-party reports.
 This is because of the differences in how Shopify and third parties attribute interactions and sales, and also because of delays in syncing data.

 Discrepancies in attribution

-You might see discrepancies in sales and order data between your Shopify marketing activity reports and the reports available from the marketing app or the third-party platform where you created the marketing activity.
+You might note discrepancies in sales and order data between your Shopify marketing activity reports and the reports available from the marketing app or the third-party platform where you created the marketing activity.

 For example, if you're running an email campaign and a Google Shopping campaign at the same time, then in cases where a customer clicks on both your email and your Google Shopping ad they can each record a separate conversion.
 But the Shopify marketing activity report attributes the sale only to the source of the ad that was clicked most recently within the past 30 days.